Welcome to a no-frills home page, one small corner staked out online through a few comments on a few things I'm

 Anime News Network has been around for a long time.
 Its community, led by many of its feature writers, can have a critical and perhaps even narrow view of what anime appeals to it, but it does help you know what's going on.
-For a different perspective on some titles, you could check the also long-lived THEM Anime Reviews or The Anime Review; for much less accurate but perhaps funnier news, you could check Anime Maru.
+For different perspectives on some titles, you could check the also long-lived THEM Anime Reviews or The Anime Review; for much less accurate but perhaps funnier news, you could check Anime Maru.
 One factor in the longevity of my own fandom, though, may be the different community that began on the "Anime on DVD" message boards and has lasted through several moves to The Fandom Post.
 While its own critical eye is turned to domestic anime releases, this might help the positivity people on it have towards modern anime.
 The Golden Ani-Versary of Anime covers notable titles year by year; it can get opinionated as well, but may serve as an introduction to independent anime weblogs.
 Through simple longevity and a general evenness of disposition, I've followed Omonomono and Ogiue Maniax for a good while; while their own dispositions may not be for everyone (each for a different reason), I'm beginning to find something interesting about Beneath the Tangles and Taskforce MOE.

 I was part of that generation, favoured or self-favoured, that first saw the movie Star Wars in a theatre at a young and impressionable age, but only just: when I was taken to a re-release, The Empire Strikes Back was already around.
 I didn't go to see that second movie, though, and while I knew Return of the Jedi was about to arrive just a little later, going to see it never quite came up either.
 I made do instead with storybooks and comics and novelizations, and they seemed good enough until my family had all three movies videotaped off TV, completing things in a sense with new spinoffs not showing up any more.